How to Select a Home Warranty That Fits Your Needs

 - What is your budget?
 Most home warranties cost around $50/month, with service fees ranging from $75-$150, on average.
 If your budget is tight, a financial strategy that cuts out these added costs might be considered, but keep in mind, a broken HVAC can cost homeowners thousands of dollars.

 Home Warranty Companies

-The final step of selecting your home warranty is to understand the plans available from different companies and selecting a company that best suits your individual needs.
+The final step of selecting your home warranty is to understand the plans available from different home warranty companies and selecting plan that best suits your individual needs.

 Speak with neighbors or check out online reviews to learn more about the different companies and their pros and cons.

 Some of the questions you should ask include: